rohinijoshi06/jupyterhub-on-k8s/README.md

 helm upgrade --install jhub jupyterhub/jupyterhub --namespace jhub --version=0.9.0 --values jupyterhub-config.yaml
 ```
 ## Load Balancer for bare metal cluster
 Here we use [Metallb 0.9.3](https://metallb.universe.tf/).
 This is required for bare metal clusters or if your cloud provider doesnt provide a load balanacer for k8s clusters.
-Prerequisite: enable strict ARP mode by editing the kube-proxy configmap, search for IPVS, and set strictARP to true
+Prerequisite: enable strict ARP mode by editing the kube-proxy configmap, search for IPVS, and set strictARP to true.
 `kubectl edit configmap -n kube-system kube-proxy`
-Apply namespace yaml
+Apply namespace yaml.
 `kubectl apply -f metallb/namespace.yaml`
-Apply metallb yaml
+Apply metallb yaml.
 `kubectl apply -f metallb/metallb.yaml`
 Create secret on first install only
 `kubectl create secret generic -n metallb-system memberlist --from-literal=secretkey="$(openssl rand -base64 128)"`
-MetalLB will be idle until you apply the config map that lists the addresses/address pools available. (edit this based on the IPs you have available!)
+MetalLB will be idle until you apply the config map that lists the addresses/address pools available. (edit this based on the IPs you have available!).
 `kubectl apply -f metallb/metal_config.yaml`